 - Pick the right screw features: Even if you have the right screw and at the right length there are a variety of options that are available to choose from, such as the coating, thread, head and drive of the screw.
 Picking the right one can save time and effort, and ensure that the screw will last.
 This project explains all these options and which you should choose

-The Key Parts and Features of a Screw
+The Parts of a Screw

-Screw Head Types
+Types of Screw Head

 The Screw head provides two main functions; firstly it is the stopping point for the screw once it has been driven on to the surface that you are fixing.
 The second is to house the drive, or the means by which force is applied to drive the screw in (or remove it, if required).
 They are generally the part that is seen once the job is completed, so consideration should be given to the aesthetics of the screw head, if this is relevant.